zowe/docs-site/docs/user-guide/configure-zos-system.md

 Zowe has a cross memory server that runs as an APF-authorized program with key 4 storage.
 Client processes accessing the cross memory server's services must have READ access to a security profile `ZWES.IS` in the `FACILITY` class.
 This authorization step is used to guard against access by non-priviledged clients.

-If you have run `ZWESECUR` you do not need to perform the steps described in this section, as they are executed during the JCL section of `ZWESECUR`.
+If you have run `ZWESECUR` you do not need to perform the steps described in this section.

 ```
 /* permit Zowe main server to use XMEM cross memory server       */
 ...